 Modern plumbing as a trade is the arranging and running of pipes to supply pure water to buildings, the erecting of fixtures for the use of this supply, and the installing of other pipes for the resulting waste water.
 The work of the trade divides itself therefore into two parts: first the providing an adequate supply of water; and second, the disposing of this water after use.
-The first division offers few problems to the plumber, little variety in the layout being possible, and the result depending mostly upon the arrangement of the pipes and fittings; but the second division calls for careful study in the arrangement, good workmanship in the installing, and individual attention to each fixture.
+The first division offers few problems to the plumber, little variety in the layout being possible, and the

 The trade had its beginnings in merely supplying fresh water to a community.
 This was done by means of trenching, or conveying water from lakes, rivers, or springs through wooden pipes or open troughs.
 By easy stages the trade improved and enlarged its scope, until at the present time it is able to provide for the adequate distribution of tons of water under high pressure furnished by the city water works.

 In the early years of the trade the question of the disposal of the waste water was easily answered, for it was allowed to be discharged onto the ground to seek its own course.
 But with the increased amount of water available, the waste-water problem has enlarged until today it plays the most important part of plumbing, and the trade has had to change to meet this waste-water problem.